fontanf/packingsolver/README.md

 Problem types: `rectangleguillotine` (`RG`)

-The problem type defines the the certificate format.
+The problem type defines the certificate format.
 Each problem type has a list of available objectives and a list of available branching schemes.

 Each branching scheme has a list a compatible algorithms.